 UAS Laws – General rules for flying drones in Bangladesh

-The Bangladesh agency responsible for drone safety, CAAB, has provided a number of internet-accessible details on flying for fun or for work.
+The Bangladesh agency responsible for drone safety, CAAB, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
 For more details go to the link above.

 Are drones allowed in Bangladesh?

 According to CAAB, drone use is allowed in Bangladesh, subject to CAAB regulations.
 Read on for more details.

 Here are the most important rules for flying a drone in Bangladesh.